LSSTDESC/qp/docs/getting_started/basicusage.md

 ### Important methods

 What can you do with an `Ensemble`? <project:methods.md> lists all of the available methods of an `Ensemble` object, and links to their docstrings.
-Or you can see the [API documentation of the class](#qp.core.ensemble.Ensemble) to see a complete list of its attributes and methods all in one place.
+Or you can see the [API documentation of the class](#qp.core.ensemble.Ensemble) for a complete list of its attributes and methods all in one place.
 Here we will go over a few of the most commonly-used methods.

 #### Statistical methods